dashersw/memgoose/docs/WIREDTIGER.md

 # WiredTiger Storage Backend

-Memgoose now supports **WiredTiger** as a storage backend!
+Memgoose supports **WiredTiger** as a storage backend via the separate **`memgoose-wiredtiger`** package.
 WiredTiger is a high-performance embedded database engine that powers MongoDB.
 It provides:

 - **ACID transactions** - Full transactional support with durability guarantees
 - **High performance** - Optimized for both read and write-heavy workloads